Title Loan Laws And Disclosures For Each State

 Arizona

-Arizona allows title loans; however, the current state regulations make it tough to get approved for a loan.
-The maximum finance rates depend on your original loan amount.
+Arizona allows title loans, and they are regulated under the Motor Vehicle Time Sales Disclosure Act (ARS § 44-281 et seq.).
+The maximum monthly finance rates depend on your original loan amount.
 For example, if the loan amount is $500 or less, the maximum monthly finance rate is 17%.
-For a loan of more than $500 but no more than $2,000, the cap is 15%.
-For a loan of more than $2,000 but not exceeding $5,000, the monthly finance rate can be as high as 13%; for amounts exceeding $5,000, it’s 10%.
+For loans of more than $500 but no more than $2,500, the monthly cap is 15%.
+For a loan of more than $2,500 but not exceeding $5,000, the monthly finance rate can be as high as 13%; for amounts exceeding $5,000, it’s 10%.

 Arkansas